davxy/jam-conformance/scripts/README.md

 - `reports/<target>/<session_id>` - includes only the binary and textual report from the session's `report` directory.

-### Parameters
+### Local Mode Parameters

-A number of parameters can be changed to make the Fuzzing session exercise different behaviours or scenarios by using the following parameters:
+Several command-line parameters control block generation behavior during local mode fuzzing.
+These parameters are ignored in trace mode since blocks are read from existing traces.

+#### Block Generation Profiles
-- `--profile`: defines the possible operations to include in a work-package to be executed by the *Bootstrap* service during block authoring.
+- `--profile <name>` - Defines the possible operations to include in work packages executed by the *Bootstrap* service during block authoring.
 One of the possible instructions is the creation of instances of the *Fuzzy* service.
-- `--fuzzy-profile`: defines the possible operations to include in a work-package to be executed by the *Fuzzy* service during block authoring.
+- `--fuzzy-profile <name>` - Defines the possible operations to include in work packages executed by the *Fuzzy* service during block authoring.
 Only active if `--profile` is set to `fuzzy`.

+#### Mutation Testing
+- `--max-mutations <n>` - Maximum number of mutations per block.
+Mutations are variations of known good blocks used to test fork handling and invalid block rejection.
-- `--max-mutations` and `--mutation-ratio`: can be used to allow the Fuzzer to try to import mutations (i.e. variations) of known good block. `--mutation-ratio` is only active if `--max-mutations > 0`.
+- `--mutation-ratio <ratio>` - Probability of generating mutations.
+Only active if `--max-mutations > 0`.

-Other parameters can also be changed by using environment variables:
-- `JAM_FUZZ_MAX_STEPS`: the maximum number of steps to execute in one fuzzing session.
-- `JAM_FUZZ_SEED`: the seed for all the randomness used in the session.
-Using the same seed in a new execution will ensure the all the pseudo-random choices will be the same.
-Note that if other parameters are different, this may cause the behaviour to change and different pseudo-random queries to be made.
-- `JAM_FUZZ_SAFROLE`: whether we use Safrole to produce tickets to determine the next block author.
-- `JAM_FUZZ_MAX_WORK_ITEMS` and `JAM_FUZZ_MAX_SERVICE_KEYS`: these affect the data of the various instructions executed by the services.
+See the [Environment Variables](#environment-variables) section for additional configuration options including `JAM_FUZZ_MAX_STEPS`, `JAM_FUZZ_SEED`, `JAM_FUZZ_SAFROLE`, and `JAM_FUZZ_MAX_WORK_ITEMS`.

 ## Running a Test Battery